Skip to main content

 • DocEvidence, a title + body + candidate topic references, with a usage_hint that maps to a knowledge page’s usage_mode.
 From extract_evidence doc sources.

-• UsageEvidence, a BI artifact (question/dashboard), the metric it appears to define, and how often it’s used; always a candidate, never auto-promoted to canonical.
+• UsageEvidence, a BI artifact (question/dashboard), the metric it appears to define, and how often it’s used, always a candidate, never auto-promoted to canonical.

 Unmappable native constructs are recorded with a warning, never silently dropped.